Pauli effect

-The Pauli effect or Pauli's device corollary is the supposed tendency of technical equipment to encounter critical failure in the presence of certain people.
-The term was coined after mysterious anecdotal stories involving Austrian theoretical physicist Wolfgang Pauli, describing numerous instances in which demonstrations involving equipment suffered technical problems only when he was present.
+The Pauli effect or Pauli's device corollary is the supposed tendency of technical equipment to encounter critical failure in the presence of certain people — originally, Austrian physicist Wolfgang Pauli.
 The Pauli effect is not related to the Pauli exclusion principle, which is a bona fide physical phenomenon named after Pauli.
 However the Pauli effect was humorously tagged as a second Pauli exclusion principle, according to which a functioning device and Wolfgang Pauli may not occupy the same room.
-Pauli himself was convinced that the effect named after him was real.
-Pauli corresponded with Hans Bender and Carl Jung and saw the effect as an example of the concept of synchronicity.